The Trip

 Day# 2: Girona to Argeles sur mer (125 km) - Ascent: 1330m - Descent: 1440m

-Day# 2 will see me cycling from Girona direction France.
-The first stretch of the day is through Espai d'interes Natural Les Gavarres, a remote forest area close to Girona.
+Day# 2 brought from Girona direction France.
+The first stretch of the day was through Espai d'interes Natural Les Gavarres, a remote forest area close to Girona.

 Day# 3: Argeles sur mer to Beziers (119 km) - Ascent: 350m - Descent: 290m

-Day# 3 will be a mainly flat cycle that will bring me through Parc Naturel Regional de la Narbonnaise en Mediterranee.
+Day# 3 was mainly a flat cycle that brought me through Parc Naturel Regional de la Narbonnaise en Mediterranee.

 Day# 4: Beziers to Arles (155 km) - Ascent: 290m - Descent: 350m

-Day# 4 will be another flat day in the saddle.
-The route will see me cycling through many beautiful villages.
-One is sete, a fishing village from where I will follow a mainly coastal route passing through the towns of Frontignan, Vic-la-Gardiole, Mireval,....
+Day# 4 was another flat day in the saddle.
+The route seen me cycling through many beautiful villages.
+One is sete, a fishing village from where I will followed a mainly coastal route passing through the towns of Frontignan, Vic-la-Gardiole, Mireval,....

 Day# 5: Arles to Marseille (92.3 km) - Ascent: 540m - Descent: 550m

-Day# 5 will be an easy enough cycle towards Marseille where I will take the ferry to Corsica.
+Day# 5 was an easy enough cycle towards Marseille where I took the ferry to Corsica.

 Day# 6: Bastia to Ille Rousse (71.2 km) - Ascent: 1200m - Descent: 1170m

-The ferry will arrive at 8am in Corsica where I will disembark and commence my first climb of the day up Col de Teghime.
+The ferry arrived at 8am in Corsica where I was greeted by rain.
+Disembarking from the ship, I commenced my first climb of the day up Col de Teghime.

 Day# 7: Ille Rousse to Galeria (75.8 km) - Ascent: 1150 m - Descent: 1180m

-The day will commence with a climb towards the hilltop village of Sant Antonino.
+The day commenced with a climb towards the hilltop village of Sant Antonino.
 Because of its dramatic situation clinging around the top of a hill the village is sometimes referred to as the 'Eagles Nest'.

 Day# 9: Porto to Corte (84.4 km) - Ascent: 1900 m - Descent: 1500m

-Day 9 will see me climbing up Col de Vergio (1477m).
-Along this route, I will pass through Foret Aitone located nearby the village of Evisa.
+Day 9 seen me climbing up Col de Vergio (1477m). leaving around 7am , the route brought me through Foret Aitone which is located nearby the village of Evisa.
 This area is one of Corsica's most beautiful landscapes providing amazing views across some of Corsica's highest peaks.

 Day# 10: Corte to Solenzara (87 km) - Ascent: 1390 m - Descent: 1800m

-Day 10 will bring me from Corte to Solenzara.
-First col of the day will be Col de Sorba which I will take to reach the beautiful mountain village of Ghisona.
+Day 10 brought me from Corte to Solenzara.
+First col of the day was Col de Sorba which I brought me to the beautiful mountain village of Ghisona.

 Day# 11: Solenzara to Roccapina (93.8 km) - Ascent: 2010 m - Descent: 1930m